OncNGS

 Question 25: Is it mandatory to address all Must Have Criteria in awarding criteria, or do we just get some “penalties” in the scoring if not (fully) addressed?

 All Must Have criteria are required to be addressed in the tender.
 In principle any must have criterion failing to be addressed leads the tender not to meeting the minimal requirements and in principle to be excluded.
+Any ‘must have’ criterion failing to meet the Min Points renders the tender “not to meeting the minimal requirements” and in principle will be excluded.

-Question 27: Is IVDR certification a requirement? - If yes, what is the exact expected CE-IVD scope: Is it for the restricted scope (Core priority level I biomarkers & Core level II biomarkers) or, all the genes considered as level I priority & level II Priority (large panel) ?
+Question 27: Is IVDR certification a requirement? - If yes, what is the exact expected CE-IVD scope: Is it for the restricted scope (Core priority level I biomarkers & Core level II biomarkers), or all the genes considered as level I priority & level II Priority (large panel) ?

 Question 28: If a large panel is expected, who should perform the clinical validation for that scope?